adarshx01/Nexus/README.md

 ## How it Works
 Res-QReady is a comprehensive disaster management platform that integrates real-time alerts, AI prediction models, a volunteer shelter network, offline access to critical information, Twitter monitoring, and AI analysis.
 Watch the demo video to see it in action!

+##Key Features
+- Real-time alerts for immediate disaster notifications.
+- AI-driven prediction models for enhanced preparedness.
+- Volunteer shelter network for housing assistance.
+- Offline access to critical information for low-connectivity areas.
+- Monitoring and AI analysis for insights.
+- Easy-to-use interface for quick navigation and response.

 ## Libraries Used
 - Next.js - Version X